How To Strengthen Bones: The Benefits of Walking

 As you walk, particularly when walking over rougher terrain, you’re also working on your sense of balance and coordination.
 Just getting in the habit of going for a daily walk will help.
 But you can work even more on your sense of balance by moving your head around.
 Turn your head to the right and left as you walk for a count of 30.
 Then move your head up and down for a count of 30.
 If you do these simple exercises once or twice as you walk each day you’ll get even more benefit.

-Walking Will Boost Your Mood and Fight Depression.
+How Can Walking Boost Mood and Fight Depression?

 There’s a lot of stress, anxiety and depression in our world today, and that is sad.
 Something as simple as walking can help change that.
 If you know someone who is challenged with any of these in his or her life right now, call and suggest a walk.
 It will benefit both of you!